-and an This Asset Purchase Agreemong, a · • • corpoi ration ("Seller"); , a resident of , ("A"); and , a resident of (" B") (with A a and B referred to herein a as "Shareholders").
-COMMENT The two principal shareholders are included as parties to the Model Agreement because they indemnify the Buyer and are responsible for certain of the covenants.
+This Asset Purchase Agreement ("Agreement") is made as of , 20 by and among , a corporation ("Buyer"); , a corporation ("Seller"); , a resident of ("A"); and , a resident of ("B") (with A and B referred to herein as "Shareholders").

+The two principal shareholders are included as parties to the Model Agreement because they indemnify the Buyer and are responsible for certain of the covenants.
 Sometimes some or all of the shareholders are made parties to a separate joinder agreement rather than making them parties to the acquisition agreement.
-RECITALS to sell Shareholders own constitute% of the issu , and Buyer desires to purch n this Agreement. ed and outstanding share es of capital stock of Selle er.
-Seller desires COMMENT